Mohegan Arena at Casey Plaza: Recognition and events

 The Mohegan Sun Arena at Casey Plaza has been recognized by many entertainment magazines as one of the best in the country for arenas under 10,000 in capacity, especially for its attendance and ease of show setup and teardown.
 The Penguins hold the American Hockey League record for most sellouts in a season, selling out all 40 home games in 2002–2003 and 2003–2004, and ran a streak of 90 consecutive sellouts between March 2002 and October 2004, and 54 from December 2000 to February 2002.

 Other than Wilkes-Barre/Scranton Penguins hockey games, other events that occur at the arena include circus performances, an annual Christmas-time Trans-Siberian Orchestra performance, professional ice-skating shows, Harlem Globetrotters, Monster Jam, and the annual graduation ceremonies for nearby Crestwood High School, Penn Foster High School, King's College, University of Scranton, Luzerne County Community College, and Marywood University.

 The arena has regularly hosted professional wrestling since 2000.
 The first event was WCW Monday Nitro on January 31, 2000.
 The first WWE live event was on July 16, 2000 and headlined by The Undertaker vs. Kurt Angle.
-The arena also hosted the 2007 WWE Draft on June 11, 2007 which was the final WWE Monday Night Raw appearance for the late Chris Benoit.
+The arena also hosted the 2007 WWE Draft on June 11, 2007 which was the final WWE Monday Night Raw appearance for Chris Benoit.
 This was also the site of the Mr. McMahon limo explosion angle.
 On November 15, 2016, the arena hosted the 900th episode of WWE Smackdown which saw the return of The Undertaker.

-Some notable concerts include AC/DC, Bob Dylan, The Dead, Red Hot Chili Peppers, Foo Fighters, Elton John, Cher, and The Eagles.
+Some notable concerts include AC/DC, Bob Dylan, The Dead, Dropkick Murphys, Red Hot Chili Peppers, Foo Fighters, Elton John, Cher, and The Eagles.

 Ringling Bros. and Barnum & Bailey Circus performed its last elephant show in its "Red" tour on May 1, 2016, a year before the circus itself closed.

 On October 9, 2003, the New York Knicks and New Jersey Nets played a preseason game at the arena.

 Political events

 George W. Bush held a rally for re-election to the office of the president at the arena in 2004.

 The arena has hosted multiple Donald Trump events, with the first being a rally on April 25, 2016, during his run in the 2016 election.
 He held another rally on October 10, 2016.
 Trump later returned as president on August 2, 2018, to assist in Lou Barletta's campaign for Senate.
 On September 3, 2022, the former President held a rally for the 2022 midterms.
+On August 17, 2024, Donald Trump held another rally there for the 2024 presidential election.